do tiny projects expecting them to fail

 I've been thinking a lot about what to write about here.

 If I'm commited to writing a blog, what should it be about?
 My general thoughts in "very useful" stream-of-consciousness type posts?
 Coding tutorials, given that's my "professional background"?
-Book and TV show reviews where I share my "wise insights" into pop culture?
+Book and TV show reviews where I generously share my "wise insights" into pop culture?
 Maybe I will touch on any or all of those later, but for now I just want to share where I'm at.

 Essentially, I will do tiny projects expecting them to fail.

 I hope this will be an antidote against my near-obsession with overthinking, overplanning, overanalyzing and ultimately not nearly enough doing.
 It's long been the case that the most comfortable place for me to exist is in my own head, where the difficult and unpleasant (if not terrifying and horrifying) aspects of reality can be ignored.
 But clearly something is missing when I'm just meandering from thought to thought.
-And doing tiny projects expecting them to fail is a step away from my thought-prison.
+And doing tiny projects expecting them to fail is a step out of my thought-prison.

 Obviously, "do tiny projects expecting them to fail" isn't a particularly new idea.
 Since the dawn of time, humans and generally pretty much all life has been based on trial and error.
 Try something new; fail; learn; try again a slightly better way.
 From early bacteria to modern man, all of it seems to be based on trial and error.
 Sure, humans are doing it in infinitely more complex and intricate ways than bacteria ever could, but to me there's surprising similarities at the root of it.
 Try something new; fail; learn; try again a slightly better way: from corporations to institutions to each person's journey through each day.